-- Other staff discounts and incentives that can be used with external trading partners
+- Other staff discounts and incentives employees can use with external trading partners

 - Access to support services to help people establish and work toward fitness goals, such as losing weight or stopping smoking

-- Provision of therapy services for both physical and mental health, including stress management
+- Provision of therapy services for physical health and to support employee mental health, including stress management

 - Paid leave for fitness efforts and initiatives